Category Archives: Camino del Norte

 Not all who wander are lost.”J.R.R.
 Tolkien

 Yes, we’re overly familiar with this quote.
 And yes, it’s an overused cliché in travel writing but some lost is a good lost don’t you think?
-Read along as I share my tales of walking along the north coast of Spain along the Camino Del Norte.
+It shows we are human, we don’t know it all.
+We have more of ourselves to discover and find.
+Here I share my tales of walking along the north coast of Spain along the Camino Del Norte.
 Me, my thoughts, the trail and all I need in my backpack.
 Starting each day in one place and ending it in another.
 Lost in the days as they unfold.
 Lost in my love of wandering.
 Lost in a long walk.
 A camino.
 Aaah.
-Good lost.
+The Good lost.

 CAMINO DEL NORTE – DAY 13 BOO DE PIÉLAGOS TO SANTILLANA DEL MAR